priya-lathiya/Power-BI-Dashboard/README.md

 # Data Jobs Dashboard Using Power BI

 ## Dashboard:
-- <a href = "https://github.com/priya-lathiya/Power-BI-Dashboard/blob/main/Basic%20Dashboard.pbix"> view </a>
+- <a href = "https://github.com/priya-lathiya/Power-BI-Dashboard/blob/main/Basic%20Dashboard.pbix"> view Dashboard here </a>

 ## Introduction:
 This Dashboard was created for **Job seekers, Job Trasitions, and Swappers** to solve a common problem: information about the data job market is scattered and hard to grasp.
 Using a real-worls Dataset of 2024 data science job posting (including titles, salaries, and locations), this project provides a single, easy-to-use interface to explore market trends and compensation.